bokand/URLBarSizing/README.md

   event is fired, when the user lifts their finger.
   + *Safari* - Uses a static ICB that doesn't change in response to the URL bar.
 The size used is the smallest possible, i.e. the viewable area when the URL bar is fully shown.
-  + *Firefox* - Uses a static ICB that doesn't change in response to the URL bar.
-The size used is the largest possible, i.e. the viewable area when the URL bar is fully hidden.
+  + *Firefox* - Firefox uses the viewable area that doesn't include the url bar, if it's showing, to size the ICB.
+  This means that the ICB is made smaller when the URL bar is shown.
+It gets resized at the same time as the resize event is fired, when the user lifts their finger.
   + *IE* - Since the URL bar doesn't hide, it uses a static ICB which is the size of the viewable area.

 #### position:fixed size